We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Benefits of using coconut oil on your face overnight

-- Hydration.
+- Increases hydration.
 Coconut oil helps bolster your skin’s protective barrier layer, trapping moisture inside and keeping skin supple and hydrated.

 - Reduces inflammation.
 Coconut oil has anti-inflammatory properties, making it beneficial for irritated, chafed skin.